There are a number of factors that effect the time until you receiving a patent as explained below.

 After filing, the length of time to patent grant depends on whether you begin with a provisional or a non-provisional patent application in the United States.
 If you begin with a non-provisional patent application, the U.S. Patent and Trademark Office (USPTO) will place your application in a queue to be examined by a Patent Examiner when the USPTO receives your complete non-provisional patent application.

-The present (2012) average wait time until the USPTO provides us with the results of the Patent Examiner’s first substantive review and examination (average pendency to first office action) of the patent application is about 21 months.
-The average time it takes to obtain a patent from the patent office at this time is about 32 months or a little under 3 years.
-[See the current wait time statistics at the USPTO website [here] (best viewed with Internet Explorer)].
+The present (2019) average wait time until the USPTO provides us with the results of the Patent Examiner’s first substantive review and examination (average pendency to first office action) of the patent application is about 16 months.
+The average time it takes to obtain a patent from the patent office at this time is about 24.1 months or about 2 years.
+[See the current wait time statistics at the USPTO website [here] (best viewed with Internet Explorer or Chome)].

 The actual amount of time it will take for your patent application to be examined, and if found allowable, to issue into a patent will vary.
 Some technical areas have a longer or shorter wait time because the USPTO groups patent applications based on the invention’s technology and assign patents to technology groups (known as art units) of examiners at the USPTO for examination.
 If one art unit has more patent applications in the queue than another art unit, then patent applications assigned to the art unit with relatively more patent application will wait longer for examination and ultimate issuance.